-Free museum visits are always a great budget way to have fun in any city.
-Here is some quick information for three museums in Barcelona, Spain, that offer free admission.
-There are more museums that waive fees, but I only have experience with these three: The Barcelona City History Museum, The Frederic Mares Museum, and The Picasso Museum.
+Free museum days in Barcelona are a great budget way to have fun.
+There are more museums that waive fees, but I only have direct experience with these three: The Barcelona City History Museum, The Frederic Mares Museum, and The Picasso Museum.

 The Barcelona City History Museum